senzing-garage/knowledge-base/lists/docker-compose-demo-tips.md

 When running Senzing inside Docker containers, configuration files must contain paths that are relative to
 ***inside*** the docker container.
 That includes the `PIPELINE`.`LICENSEFILE` path.
-From inside the Docker container, the `g2.lic` will be located at `/etc/opt/senzing/g2.lic`.
+From the perspective of *inside* the Docker container, the `g2.lic` will be located at `/etc/opt/senzing/g2.lic`.

 1. Edit `G2Module.ini`.
    Example: